 A: Yes!
 Please donate your gently used board games, puzzles, any kind of building toys (magna tiles, legos, blocks), marbles, art supplies, play doh, coloring books, sidewalk chalk, basketballs, soccer balls, jump ropes and hula hoops to Bells Mill for the children to use during indoor/outdoor recess.
 Just bring your donations, throughout the year, to the box in the front office marked Recess Donations.
+We appreciate it!

 Q: Does PTA support recess in other ways?